peteasa/pyrpl_testbench/README.md

 cd pyrpl_testbench/mohm
 ln -s ../../pyrpl/pyrpl .
 ```
-Other installation methods may not work for Python3.
+Other installation methods may work better for you, some may or may not work for Python3.

 ## TestBench API
 One of the objectives of the TestBench is to encourage the creation of small modular methods that perform a specific task, for example the setting up of an PyRPL module.
 If this is achieved in any one test design then it will be possible to reuse those modules easily in another test design.
 The TestBench and associated classes are kept as simple as possible so that they can be used in multiple designs.